Southside Elementary School

 Holiday Celebrations

-Holiday celebrations (Halloween, Thanksgiving, Christmas, Valentine’s Day, Spring) may be held in the classroom beginning at 2:45 p.m. on the day of the holiday or the last day of school before the holiday.
+Holiday celebrations (Halloween, Thanksgiving, Christmas, Valentine’s Day, and Spring) may be held in the classroom on the holiday or on the last day of school before the holiday.

-• Costumes may not drag the ground or prevent the child from safely getting on/off the bus.
+- Costumes may not drag on the ground or prevent the child from safely getting on/off the bus.

-• Masks (other than PPE), face paint covering the entire face, fake blood or anything that covers the face is prohibited.
+- Masks, face paint covering the entire face, fake blood, or anything that covers the face are not allowed.

-• Scary costumes or costumes which promote violence are prohibited.
+- Scary costumes or costumes that promote violence are prohibited.

 Homework

 Homework should be given as a means of review and reinforcement of previously taught skills.
-Students should practice reading on their independent reading level 20 minutes each night.
+Students should practice reading at their independent reading level for 20 minutes each night.
+Nightly math practice is also encouraged.

 Inclement Weather/School Closing

-In the event that inclement weather conditions warrant the closing of school, announcements will be made over social media, county website, and the following TV stations:
+If inclement weather conditions warrant the closing of school, announcements will be made over social media, the county website, and the following TV stations:

 WTVR Channel 6